Last updated: January 2nd, 2023

 Any shortcomings?
 Arguably, the lack of upper-leg ventilation was an oversight.
 I don’t miss it much, but if you would, then consider the Showers Pass Refuge pants instead.
 Those cost about $100 more, so I wouldn’t recommend them otherwise.

-The Transit pants are neither the cheapest or the fanciest.
-But they check every box for a daily commuter, full stop.
+The Transit pants are neither the cheapest nor the fanciest.
+But when it comes to commuter-friendly pants for biking in the rain, they check every box: full stop.

 And what are those boxes?

 First, here’s when you actually need waterproof cycling pants

 Nobody likes getting soggy.
 But rain gear can’t breathe as fast as you can sweat, so it’s more of a last resort for rainy commuters.